 - Describe any educational and/or professional experience that indicates your capacity to undertake research-oriented doctoral studies in your proposed research area.

-Curriculum Vitae: Please include full academic CV uploaded as a PDF to the Upload Materials page in the application.
+Please include a full academic CV uploaded as a PDF to the Upload Materials page in the application.

 You are required to identify at least one and up to three potential supervisors on the online application.
 Applicants are strongly encouraged to correspond with potential supervisors well in advance of the application.
 Letters from faculty member(s) indicating willingness to supervise, interactions to date and appropriateness of match given the applicant’s intended research interests, are encouraged.
 Letters of support from potential supervisors can be uploaded as an optional addition material to the Upload Materials page on the online application.
 A letter of support from a potential supervisor does not guarantee acceptance into the program.